AngeloGalav/gauntlet/README.md

     - [x] fix LIME (batch_predict)
     - [ ] try CAPTUM? (https://captum.ai/)
     - [ ] Combining Grad-CAM with Guided Backpropagation (?)
+        - tried it, failed miserably (needs grad to be computed or smth)
     - [x] save gradcam/lime result (i.e. outputs/model_name/grad_cam/CIFAKE or outputs/model_name/lime/RVAA etc...)
     - [x] output prediction probability (useful if we make webapp)
     - [ ] batch lime/gradcam (no display, only save) (i.e. run and save all gradcam for a batch or collection of batches to see them later)